Old St. Patrick's Church

 8. Holy Is Your Name | arr.
 Tony Alonso

 Please note that most psalm settings or nearly any piece employed as a Communion Hymn at Old St. Pat's at a Sunday liturgy is likely a good fit for your wedding.
-Some examples include: Be Thou My Vision, Covenant Hymn, I Will Be With You, The Clouds' Veil, The Prayer, When Love Is Found (O WALY WALY), I Will Be The Vine, Eye Has Not Seen, etc.
+Some examples include: Be Thou My Vision, Covenant Hymn, I Will Be With You, The Clouds' Veil, The Prayer, All Are Welcome, I Will Be The Vine, Eye Has Not Seen, etc.

 5. Concluding Rites